elev8-consulting/IOTCoreHOL/Labs/Lab2/Lab2_Bringing_up_a_new_board.md

        c:\HOLFirmware\dd.exe if=c:\HOLFirmware\firmware_fit.merged of=\\.\PhysicalDrive2 bs=512 seek=2

+   >Note: The PhysicalDriveX number may vary on your machine.
+You can use `diskpart` to find the disk number.

    >Note: DD for Windows will show an error 87.
 This can be ignored.

 6. Replace `uefi.fit` on the EFIESP partition/drive of the SD card with your `uefi.fit` from the `C:\HOLFirmware` directory.